dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesZep.md

 ## Perform Table Operations {#performops}

-Now we can use the Spark Adapter to directly interact with the table using Spark, as shown in the following examples.
+Now we can use the Native Spark DataSource to directly interact with the table using Spark, as shown in the following examples.

 #### Select Data from the Table Using Spark:
 ```